HPC Computing with CUDA Exercise: Hands-On Lab

 2. The time required by the sequential computation.

-Readability suggestion: to make your timing results easy to compare, use tab characters (i.e., \t) in the format-string of your printf(), to align your timing results.
+Readability suggestion: to make your timing results easy to compare, use tab characters (i.e., \t) in the format-string of your printf(), so that your timing results align with one another.

 Save your changes and use the Makefile to build your modified version of the program.
 When it builds successfully, run it as follows: